Enet4/dicom-rs/findscu/README.md

 To specify a sequence, use multiple of these separated by a dot (e.g. `ScheduledProcedureStepSequence.0040,0020`).
-When writing nested attributes, you currently need to declare the sequence first in a separate query option, and only then define the attribute inside it.
+When writing nested attributes, you currently need to declare the sequence in a separate query option, and _only then_ define the attribute inside it, in this order.
 See the examples below for clarity.

 #### Examples